tanmatt/QuoteOfTheDay/README.md

 - Sat Jan 27 07:00:12 2024 | No speech can stain what is noble by nature. - Sophocles
 - Sun Jan 28 07:00:06 2024 | Every saint has a past and every sinner has a future. - Oscar Wilde
 - Mon Jan 29 07:00:05 2024 | The greatest thing about being a scientist is you never have to grow up. - Neil deGrasse Tyson
+- Tue Jan 30 07:00:08 2024 | Of course, to have money is just great because you can do what you think is important to you.
+I always was a rich person because money's not related to happiness. - Paulo Coelho